 Let your employees write down the key things that got done during the previous week.
 It's amazing what results you might get.
 Furthermore, it might come out that often the busiest people get the least done. it's often debated that most effective workers are the ones who attempt tasks in short bursts of concentration, rather than long bouts of meandering.

 Ask your employees – what problems do you face?
 Reporting about challenges can reduce workplace stress and also decrease the task completion time.
 Being open and honest about difficulties can improve internal communication.
 Did you know that 1 million U.S workers call in sick to work every day due to stress?
 Decrease the stress level and encourage your team to face up the challenges.

 Step 6.
 Use progress reporting software to save time

-Instead of implementing this process via e-mail or spreadsheet, you can try an employee reporting software.
+Instead of implementing this process via e-mail or spreadsheet, you can try weekly status reporting software.
 This will save you a lot of time, since it automatically compiles the reports, sends notifications to your employees and helps everyone be aware of each others' progress, plans and problems.